 Jenolan Caves are limestone caves tucked away in the expansive Jenolan Karst Conservation Reserve, three hours from Sydney.
-They are the oldest discovered open caves across the world.
-With numerous fossils and unique calcite formations, these caves are a must visit for outdoor and nature lovers.
+They are the oldest discovered open caves in the world, with numerous fossils and unique calcite formations.

 As one of the eight protected areas that make up the World Heritage Greater Blue Mountains Area, these caves have continued to charm visitors.

 Jenolan Caves, Accommodation, Tours, Camping & Prices Blue Mountains, Sydney

 Before exploring the caves, it is essential to acknowledge that more significant sections of the cave system are only reachable by cavers with extensive experience; particularly those along the river system.
 Eleven of these caves are open to the general public for tourism purposes.

 Lucas, one of the most popular caves among outdoor lovers touring the reserve is easily accessible and features a number of large chambers.
 The Cathedral is one of the chambers that stand out, thanks to its sheer size that has made it ideal for recitals and unique wedding ceremonies.
 Visit the Exhibition Chamber in order to enjoy the Broken Column formation.

 River Cave, discovered in 1903, is one of the most taxing caves to explore, but the reward is well worth it as it has beautifully unique features such as the Queen’s Canopy and the Minaret.
 Chifley Caves are worth a visit as its two delightful chambers boast vibrant coloured lights that date back to 1880.

 Imperial Caves are a set of accessible caves where visitors come up close with fossil deposits, while Orient Caves contain some of the most amazing formations within the complex.
 Other caves include Ribbon, River, Jubilee and the Temple of Baal.